restatedev/service-protocol/service-invocation-protocol.md

   service endpoint to make sure the runtime has the same ordered view of the journal it has.
 - Only in processing state the runtime can send [`CompletionMessage`](#completable-journal-entries-and-completionmessage)

+### Syscalls

+Most Restate features, such as interaction with other services, accessing service instance state, and so on, are defined as _Restate syscalls_ and exposed through the service protocol.
+The user interacts with these syscalls using the SDK APIs, which generate _Journal Entry_ messages that will be handled by the invocation state machine.

+Depending on the specific syscall, the Restate runtime generates as response either:

+- A completion, that is the response to the syscall
+- An ack, that is a confirmation the syscall has been persisted and **will** be executed
+- Nothing

+Each syscall defines a priori whether it replies with an ack or a completion, or doesn't reply at all.

 ## Messages